DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/faq.md

 * If you feel uncomfortable, communicate with your coach to adjust the pace.

-### Can I document my suspension experience?
+#### Can I document my suspension experience?

 * Photos: Allowed during both the piercing and suspension phases.

 * Videos: Permitted only during the suspension.
 No video recording is allowed during the piercing process.

-## After Your Suspension
+{% include heading_block.html title="After Your Suspension" %}

-### What aftercare should I follow?
+#### What aftercare should I follow?

-After your suspension:

 * Keep the bandages on for the remainder of the day; you may leave them on overnight if that is more convenient.

 * After removing bandages, wash the wounds gently with soap and water.
-Rebandaging is optional and only recommended if you have significant blood spotting.
+Re-bandaging is optional and only recommended if you have significant blood spotting.

 * Expect some blood spotting and sleep on a towel for the first couple of nights if you're concerned about staining sheets with blood.